Pandaqi/Pandaqi-Studio/pandaqi-studio/content/timely-transports/_index.md

 {{% /section-centered %}}

-{{% section-centered heading="Game" html="true" anchor="game" %}}

-<p>Input your desired settings.
-Click "start game".
-It takes you to a new page.
-Don't start until all players are ready!</p>
+{{% boardgame-settings-container type="game" remarks="**Don't** tap to start on your device until all players are ready!, Because it opens a new page, your browser might register this as a pop-up.
+It's not, I would never show pop-ups." %}}

 {{< boardgame-settings type="game" local_storage="timelyTransportsConfig" game_title="Timely Transports" >}}
   {{< setting-playercount min="1" max="8" def="4" id="setting-playerCount" >}}